tony-held-carb/feedback_portal/admin/testing_protocol_and_notes.md

         put in blank strings and/or words
     - drop these into the spreadsheet reader and make sure they populate persist and log failure warnings

-12. Oil and Gas Contingent Drop Downs
+12. Oil and Gas Contingent Drop-downs
-    - Make sure any contingent drop downs are working as expected
+    - Make sure any contingent drop-downs are working as expected
     - Make a list of all logic rules and make sure each is enforced

-13. Landfill Validation Contingent Drop Downs
+13. Landfill Validation Contingent Drop-downs
-    - Make sure any contingent drop downs are working as expected
+    - Make sure any contingent drop-downs are working as expected
     - Make a list of all logic rules and make sure each is enforced

 14. Oil and Gas additional validation
     - List and verify

 15. Landfill additional validation
     - List and verify

 16. Compile QA/QC and rerun stack

-17. Auto create site documentation and serve
+17. Auto-create site documentation and serve

 18. Try to automate unit testing